 Foods that contain multiple minerals and vitamins have been linked to an improvement of ear functioning and hearing, preventing damage and boosting overall ear health.
-The following are a few food items that are good for your hearing, keep in mind however that they are not a guarantee to prevent or cure hearing loss.
+The following are a few food items that are good for your hearing and could improve your hearing naturally, keep in mind however that they are not a guarantee to prevent or cure hearing loss.

 Beans, broccoli, and leafy greens